Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 3. Lock your maths in a simple sheet

-If you haven’t already, create a tiny spreadsheet (or borrow the one from your credits workflow) with:
+If you haven’t already, create a tiny spreadsheet with:

-• Your current plan price and credits per month.
+• Your current plan price and monthly credits.

 • Credits per clip for your “standard ad shot”.